pinshuai/modvis/README.md

 ## Credits

-This work is supported by LDRD funding from PNNL.
+This work is supported by LDRD funding from PNNL, with continuing support from the Utah Water Research Laboratory.

 This package was created with [Cookiecutter](https://github.com/cookiecutter/cookiecutter) and the [giswqs/pypackage](https://github.com/giswqs/pypackage) project template.